 Recognize the “what the heck” look on their face?
 The struggle is real, but it’s worth it.
-Dental hygiene affects so many areas of your pet’s health that skipping is not an option.
+Dental health affects so many areas of your pet’s health that skipping is not an option.
 Brushing their teeth may not be the most fun either of you ever had, but we can at least help you make it as effective and quick as possible.

 Start them young.